vm799/Wordle/README.md

 CREDITS:
 Ania Kubow https://www.youtube.com/watch?v=mpby4HiElek
 Jessica Chan https://www.youtube.com/watch?v=PNGgQzw6PQg
+#RAPID API: Used Random words and Word dictionary API from RAPID API hub

 PROBLEM: As the craze took off, I wanted to play WORDLE more than once a day and decided to code it for myself and my children.